technekey/deepseekCLI/README.md

 **Options:**
 - `--model`: Specify the AI model to use.
 Defaults to `deepseek-chat`.
 - `--stream`: Enable streaming responses from Deepseek AI.
 - `--temperature`: Set the sampling temperature for response generation.
-Higher values make output more
+Higher values make output more optimized.
 - `--max_tokens`: Define the maximum number of tokens in the response.
 Defaults to `8192`.
 - `--attach`: Attach to an existing session by name or number for context.
 - `--verbose`: Display the full JSON response from Deepseek AI.